manifold-systems/manifold/docs/manifold-templates.md

 ## Directives

-Directives are commands you use to direct the compilation and resulting structure of a template.
+Directives are commands you use to control the compilation and resulting structure of a template.

 Directives have the following syntax: